0xd0ni/sirs-submission/REPORT.md

 (_Describe the new requirements introduced in the security challenge and how they impacted your original design._)

+1) The security challenge requires that a user can share specific fields of his record with specific doctors.
+2) It is also stated that the record's safety should have a way to be overridden in case of an emergency.
+3) Finally, each consultationRecord should be signed by the doctor.
 #### 2.3.2.
 Attacker Model

 (_Define who is fully trusted, partially trusted, or untrusted._)
+We trust a doctor who signs a record, but he has limited control over the system: he cannot delete records, only add.
+Additionally, patients can trust doctors with read access to certain parts of their record.
+We trust the server to store the data.
+In normal conditions it doesn't have access to the data, but we trust it with storing the SOS keys.
+Todo: What about the patient?

-(_Define how powerful the attacker is, with capabilities and limitations, i.e., what can he do and what he cannot do_)
+(_Define how powerful the attacker is, with capabilities and limitations, i.e., what can he do and what he cannot do_) The server could be a vector of attack to obtain the data, through the SOS keys.
+If the doctor's keys were compromised to the attacker he could add fake records and have access to the information that had been shared with that doctor.
+And if the patient's keys were compromised an attacker could give read access to the patient's record to any doctor.
 #### 2.3.3.
 Solution Design and Implementation

 (_Explain how your team redesigned and extended the solution to meet the security challenge, including key distribution and other security measures._)
+1) Initially we envisioned a centralized server that could provide access to those fields, but this would violate the patient's privacy and make the data vulnerable to an attack on the server.
+Therefore, we opted to have the user share the keys with a specific doctor: he encrypts them with the doctor's public key and sends to the server, where the doctor can retrieve them when he needs.
+2) To fulfill this requirement, each protected document includes a set of the symmetric keys that is encrypted with a special SOS key.
+When an emergency situation occurs, this key, that should be stored securely, provides access to the file.
+3) TO DO
 (_Identify communication entities and the messages they exchange with a UML sequence or collaboration diagram._)

 ## 3. Conclusion